 The private key is what grants a cryptocurrency user ownership of the funds on a given address.
 The Blockchain wallet automatically generates and stores private keys for you.
 When you send from a Blockchain wallet, the software signs the transaction with your private key (without actually disclosing it), which indicates to the entire network that you have the authority to transfer the funds on the address you’re sending from.

 The security of this system comes from the one-way street that is getting from the private key to the public address.
 It is not possible to derive the public key from the address; likewise, it is impossible to derive the private key from the public key.
-In the Blockchain wallet, your 12-word recovery phrase is a seed of all the private keys of all the addresses generated within the wallet.
+In the Blockchain.com Wallet, your 12-word recovery phrase is a seed of all the private keys of all the addresses generated within the wallet.
 This is what allows you to restore access to your funds even if you lose access to your original wallet.
-Using the recovery phrase will copy over your private keys to a new wallet, essentially creating an exact replica of your original wallet, complete with used addresses and transaction history.
+Using the backup phrase will copy over your private keys to a new wallet, essentially creating an exact replica of your original wallet, complete with used addresses and transaction history.